nolant108/website-engine/src/site/about.md

 # About Me

 Hey, :)
 Thanks for checking in on whats about me Nolan, Currently I am doing well...
 Ok Ok Ok, I doing awesome and I thank you for checking on me.
 You can see some life accomplishments down below and so much more.
+Inquirey about my resume go [Here](/resume). :)

 Email: officialstackemup@gmail.com
 Cell Phone: 951.303.4347